This post may contain affiliate links.

 - The Barkhor

 We had the time to set out on foot and explore Lhasa in the evenings and even attended a major festival which I thought was incredibly interesting.
-Lhasa in general was almost like a hybridisation between the old and new eras of this great city, the beliefs still ran deep through the streets but there was that modernness coating the city like new paint on an old house.
+Lhasa, in general, was almost like a hybridisation between the old and new eras of this great city, the beliefs still ran deep through the streets but there was that modernness coating the city like new paint on an old house.
 You can feel that Lhasa is ancient and see it here and there, but elsewhere it is cloaked.

-The Palaces, Temples and Monasteries steeped in history were breathtaking and emotional sights to see.
+The Palaces, Temples, and Monasteries steeped in history were breathtaking and emotional sights to see.
 I can’t say too much of course, eyes are on you in Tibet, sometimes obviously so, but I can give you a taste of what to expect in modern Lhasa.

-The Potala Palace
+The Potala Palace in Lhasa Tibet

 The Red Palace holds the chapels and the mausoleums of the previous Dalai Lamas.
 When I went there I saw that it was seen as more than just a building but rather a monument to a people’s beliefs embedded within every shrine and painting.

-The Summer Palace – Norbulingka
+The Summer Palace in Lhasa – Norbulingka

-Norbulingka or The Summer Palace is also a UNESCO World Heritage site..
+The Summer Palace is also a UNESCO World Heritage site.
 This is the place that His Holiness Departed from in 1959.
-Inside the palace there is a painting of the 14th Dalai Lama as a young man on the plaster of a bedroom wall and it’s the only depiction of him you’re likely to see in Tibet.
+Inside the palace, there is a painting of the 14th Dalai Lama as a young man on the plaster of a bedroom wall and it’s the only depiction of him you’re likely to see in Tibet.

-Everywhere we went Tibetan people were interested and pleased to see us, we ended up in a lot of photos.
-Pilgrims had come from every corner of Tibet to see Lhasa and there was fascinating diversity in their costumes, hairstyles and jewellery.
+Everywhere we went Tibetan people were interested and pleased to see us, and we ended up in a lot of photos.
+Pilgrims had come from every corner of Tibet to see Lhasa and there was fascinating diversity in their costumes, hairstyles, and jewellery.
 The two photos above were taken in the gardens of the Summer Palace.

 Jokhang Temple is a temple located in the center of Lhasa and is encircled by Bakhor Street and square.
 It is the holiest place in Tibet for Buddhists and its construction started in the 7th century with enlargements over the next millennium.
 The monastery was built to house important Buddhist statues and scripts that were bought from Nepal and China as parts of the kings’ dowries.
-The monastery is a UNESCO World heritage site.
+The monastery is a UNESCO World Heritage site.

 When I visited it I thought it was one of the most beautiful places on the planet. you could feel the history oozing from the bones of the age-old house of belief.